bioconnector/workshops/setup.md

 These commands may produce some notes or other output, but as long as they work without an error message, you're good to go.
 If you get a message that says something like: `Error in library(packageName) : there is no package called 'packageName'`, then the required packages did not install correctly.
 Please do not hesitate to [email me](people.html) _prior to the course_ if you are still having difficulty.

+## Get Data

+The data used in any of these classes can be found at the [data](data.html) link on the navbar at the top.
+Create a new folder somewhere on your computer that's easy to get to (e.g., your Desktop).
+Name it `bioconnector`.
+Inside that folder, make a folder called `data`, all lowercase.
+Download datasets as needed by [clicking here](data.html) or using the link at the top.
+Save these data files to the new `bioconnector/data` folder you just made.

 ## RNA-seq

 **Software setup:** Follow instructions above for [R+RStudio+Packages](#r+rstudio+packages) and [Bioconductor](#bioconductor).
 See the sections above for full instructions and troubleshooting tips, but in summary, after installing R+RStudio, you'll need the tidyverse, Bioconductor core, and DESeq2 packages.